FIBULA ANATOMY

 Body of the Fibula, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

 The body, or shaft, of the fibula is the long, slender part of the bone that connects the proximal and distal epiphyses.
 It is the largest section of the fibula, characterized by four distinct borders and surfaces.
-This structure serves as an attachment site for muscles and ligaments, playing a vital role in stabilizing the lower leg.
+This structure serves as an attachment site for muscles and ligaments, playing a vital role in stabilizing your lower leg.

 Lateral Surface